foreverfl/vscode/docs/terminal/basics.md

 Add terminal instances by selecting the **+** icon on the top-right of the **TERMINAL** panel, selecting a profile from the terminal dropdown, or by triggering the `kb(workbench.action.terminal.new)` command.
 This action creates another entry in the tab list associated with that terminal.

-Remove terminal instances by hovering a tab and selecting the **Trash Can** button, selecting a tab item and pressing `kbstyle(Delete)`, using **Terminal: Kill the Active Terminal Instance** command, or via the right-click context menu.
+Remove terminal instances by hovering a tab and selecting the **Trash Can** button, selecting a tab item and pressing `Delete`, using **Terminal: Kill the Active Terminal Instance** command, or via the right-click context menu.

 Navigate between terminal groups using focus next `kb(workbench.action.terminal.focusNext)` and focus previous `kb(workbench.action.terminal.focusPrevious)`.